ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** Today I completed another section of the 'JavaScript Basics' course on Treehouse.
 I created a random number picker using (Math . random) and (Math . floor), along with other methods.

+### Day 11: 30 August 2018

+**Today's Progress**: Worked on 2 WordPress projects.

+**Thoughts:** Today I took a break from JavaScript and focused on improving my WordPress skills while working on 2 very different projects.
+1 project was a theme switch and the other was improving the design of a site.